Inedo/inedo-docs/Content/installation/saml-authentication/various-saml-azure-ad.md

 5. For the Email attribute, enter `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress`
 6. Click "Save"

-## Connecting Azure AD (Mircosoft Entra ID) to Your AD User Directory
+## Connecting Azure AD (Microsoft Entra ID) to Your AD User Directory

 While SAML authentication does require the Built-In User Directory to be enabled, you can update SAML claims to allow you to match to [LDAP/AD User Directory](/docs/installation/security-ldap-active-directory) users.
 If a match is found, it will use the permissions of hte LDAP/AD user.
 If a user is not found, it will create a new user in the Built-In User Directory.